Component

 • Dynamically size the button to fit the text in it

-• Keep the text centre-aligned on a single line
+• Keep the text centre-aligned and on a single line

 • Unless it appears inside a button group with other options, use whitespace around the button to distance it from other content.